"How Much Does a Funeral Cost?"

 Rental Caskets (Cremation Only) - 18 Gauge Steel - $990 Solid Poplar - $1275

 The casket you select can be a major portion of the overall funeral expense, and so we feel it is important to offer you a wide selection of caskets in an affordable range.
-We carry seven models priced under $2000, five of which are less than $1800; our highest-priced model is $3200.
+We carry seven models priced under $2000, five of which are less than $1800; our highest-priced model is just under $3400.
 Rather than display pictures or endpieces for you to select from, we stock the full caskets on hand at both our chapels.
 This gives you the ability to see the actual casket you are purchasing to ensure its quality.
 Many of our caskets may also be available from our suppliers in multiple colors and styles, further increasing your selection options (although additional time for delivery may be required).
 Please see our Caskets page for more information.

 B) Casketed Burial Vaults: Most cemeteries require an outer burial container, or “vault”, for in-ground casketed burials.
 This is not a law, but a policy adopted by most cemeteries to prevent the long-term collapse of the grave.
 A vault is not required if you own an above-ground crypt, or if you own a space called a "lawn crypt" with a vault pre-installed by the cemetery.
 Additionally, some cemeteries offer "green burials" that do not require a vault; certain restrictions may need to be adhered to in these cases, however, such as wood caskets and no embalming.
 If you are burying at Fort Snelling National Cemetery, the VA will provide a minimum grave liner at no charge to you, or refund $254 towards the purchase of an upgraded vault.
 Prices for casketed outer burial containers/vaults range as follows: